jimboca/ISYHelper/README.md

 # Versions

+* 03/01/2016:  Version: 1.14  Switch from Python web.py to Flask
+                              Better control of log file rotation each night, and keep 7 for debugging for now.
+			      Default index file at http://ipaddress:8080/ with links shown for PyHarmony activities and commands.
 * 02/12/2016:  Version: 1.13  Add Ping/Pong.
 See DateTime module [Ping/Pong](#pingpong) documentation.
 * 02/08/2016:  Version: 1.12  Add REST send/command to PyHarmony
 * 02/07/2016:  Version: 1.11  Add instructions for starting as a service, added REST interface for PyHarmony and PyHue helpers.
 PyHue now starts up in not-listening mode, must use REST interface to start the listener.